sofa-framework/doc/components/mechanicalload/planeforcefield.md

 <!-- generate_doc -->
 # PlaneForceField

-Repulsion applied by a plane toward the exterior (half-space)
+Repulsion along the normal to a plane.

 ## Rigid3d